filecoin-project/specs/next/readme.md

 ```
 # Document header
-The first heading should be # Head with the dashs like below and should refer to the overall title of the document.
-The left nav **only** start on the second level of headings.
+The first heading should be # Head with `---` like below and should refer to the overall title of the document.
+The right nav **only** starts on the second level of headings.

 ```md
 ---